Posts in category ”Travel”

 Ruin bars in Budapest

 It has been almost a decade since my last visit to Budapest.
-Back then, ruin bars weren’t a big thing yet.
+Back then, ruin bars weren’t as much mainstream as they are today.
 The first of them, Szimpla Kert, opened up way back in 2002 but it really took off in later years.

 Continue reading